wressl/medical-docs/README.md

 contact me by [email](mailto:wressl@gmail.com)

 ## License
 medical-docs was created by Bill Ressl and is licensed under the [GPL-3.0 license](/LICENSE).
 If you decide to use the contents outside of espanso, contact me by [email](mailto:wressl@gmail.com)

+## Disclaimer
+The contents of this package is intended only for use by licensed medical professionals as a tool that may be helpful in their work.
+It is provided "as-is" without any guarantee of correctness or completeness.
+In particular, it should not be used to diagnose or treat any illness.